hunter-teacher-cert/csci70900-staging/daily/README.md

   - Have a Q?
 Ask.
   - Confident in your skills/knowledge? _See how well you can explain it._

+- SUGGESTED WORKFLOW:
+  - Designate "slacker" to interact with slack.
+  - Designate "driver" to screenshare and type.
+  - All parties dialogue as you compose code.
+  - Think about who you will designate as presenter, should you demo to entire cohort.

+- PROTIP:
+  - Never stray far from _runnable code_.

 - DELIVERABLE:
   - Save in your_work_repo: `programming/1/Nim.java`
   - Include heading at top of file, as comment.
 List all collaborators and consultants.
 E.g.,